mehulagg/gitlab/doc/integration/jira/development_panel.md

 1. Select **Jira**.
 1. Select **Enable integration**.
 1. Select **Trigger** actions.
-Your choice determines whether a mention of Jira issue (in a GitLab commit, merge request, or both) creates a cross-link in Jira that  back to GitLab.
+Your choice determines whether a mention of Jira issue (in a GitLab commit, merge request, or both) creates a cross-link in Jira back to GitLab.
 1. To comment in the Jira issue when a **Trigger** action is made in GitLab, select **Enable comments**.
 1. To transition Jira issues when a